 Tips for improving health and safety in the workplace

 Workplace health and safety is incredibly important.
-Employers have a key role to play in protecting the wellbeing of their workers, and doing so can reduce sickness absences, improving a company's overall productivity.
+Employers have a key role to play in protecting the wellbeing of their workers, and doing so can have all manner of benefits, including reducing sickness absences, improving a company's overall productivity, as well as generally boosting morale and creating a good working environment.

-Figures from the Health and Safety Executive show that workplace injuries cost the UK economy £14.9 billion between 2015 and 2016, with more than 600,000 injuries reported in total during this period.
+Figures from the Health and Safety Executive, the UK government body responsible for health and safety in the workplace, show that workplace injuries cost the UK economy £14.9 billion between 2015 and 2016, with more than 600,000 injuries reported in total during this period.
+In 2017/18, more than 1.4 million people in the UK were off work at some point as a result of workplace-related illness or injury.

 Inspect your workplace